jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 ## 5. Data Flow
 1. User interacts with the UI (e.g., CharacterCreationView)
 2. ViewModel (e.g., CharacterCreationViewModel) processes user input and manages the conversation state
-3. Character model is updated based on user responses
+3. Character model is updated based on user responses and automated processes (e.g., attribute generation)
 4. AIService generates responses based on the conversation state and character data
 5. ViewModel updates the UI with AI responses and prompts for further user input
 6. Process repeats until character creation is complete